eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/aa-rr-support-of-electronic-payments-SCA-with-wallet.md

 As part of the discussion, the following questions are to be answered:

-**QUESTION1**: Are there any Member States or other stakeholders working on the SCA rulebook?
+**QUESTION 1**: Are there any Member States or other stakeholders working on the SCA rulebook?

-**QUESTION2**: Who should provide the SCA rulebook(s)?
+**QUESTION 2**: Who should provide the SCA rulebook(s)?
 Is it expected that the Commission takes initiative and provide such a rulebook?

 ### 5.2 Limitations of TS12 and Market Needs